Summer Mountain Biking in Park City with Kids

 Beginner Trails for Families

-Rail Trail - Paved and flat, this is the perfect starter trail for young riders.
+Rail Trail - paved and flat, the perfect starter.
 Ride from Bonanza Drive toward Wanship for a scenic out-and-back.
+The locals' line is to start at the trailhead by the Old Town transit lot and ride out toward Promontory.

-McLeod Creek Trail - A gentle creekside path connecting Kimball Junction to town.
-Shaded in spots and very manageable for young riders.
+McLeod Creek Trail - gentle creekside path connecting Kimball Junction to town.
+Shaded in spots, very manageable for young riders.
+Pop out at the playground at the end and the kids will not complain about the climb back.

 Intermediate Family Rides

-Lost Prospector - A rolling loop through aspen groves with some gentle technical sections.
+Lost Prospector - rolling loop through aspen groves with some gentle technical sections.
 Great for building skills in kids 8 and up.
+Charlie has been riding it since he turned 8 and now wants to upgrade to flow.

-Glenwild - Beautiful trails with some short climbs and flowy descents.
+Glenwild - beautiful trails with short climbs and flowy descents.
 The views of the Snyderville Basin are incredible.
-Carry a hydration pack - summer rides get warm at altitude.
+Carry a hydration pack.
+Summer rides get warm at altitude and altitude sickness is real for sea-level visitors who think they are going for an "easy" ride.
+Drink water before you are thirsty.

 Lift-Served Biking